deengames/easy-mode-store/README.md

 # Installation

-Simply download and unzip the mod to your `Mods` directory and you're good to go
+Simply download and unzip the mod to your `Mods` directory and you're good to go.
+I highly recommend you install the [Crops Anytime Anywhere](https://www.nexusmods.com/stardewvalley/mods/3000) mod so you can plant the seasonal crops without waiting ages for the right season to arrive.

 # Customization